Top

 1. A Statutory Durable Power of Attorney.
 A statutory durable power of attorney allows another person to act on your behalf to manage your things.
 There are generally two kinds of statutory durable powers of attorney: one that takes effect immediately, and another that takes effect when you become incapacitated or unable to manage your affairs.

 2. A Medical Power of Attorney: A medical power of attorney allows you to designate a person to make medical decisions on your behalf when you are not able to make them.
+This ensures that your health care preferences are honored, even when you cannot articulate them yourself.

 3. HIPAA Release: A HIPAA release allows doctors to pass sensitive medical information to designated individuals.
 Without a HIPAA release medical professionals may not pass information to individuals without your consent.

 4. A living will.
 A Directive to Physicians, commonly known as a living will, determines your end-of-life wishes and the care you receive if you become incapacitated.
+It is crucial for preventing unnecessary or undesired medical interventions.

 5. Declaration of Guardian.
 If a court determines that a Guardianship is necessary, this document tells the court whom you would like designated as the person to act for you regarding your person and your possessions.
+Proactively naming a guardian helps avoid uncertainty and family conflicts.

 6. A last will and testament.
 A last will and testament documents how you want to distribute property you own among beneficiaries after you die.
 A will also often names an executor, a person in charge of distributing your property as directed in your will.

 7. Other Documents.
 Additional documents could be included in an estate plan, either a will alternative or a Disposition of Remains.
+Your attorney can help identify documents that are especially relevant given your unique circumstances.

 Call DebnamRust, P.C. at (214) 758-8681 for a consultation with an estate planning lawyer in Dallas.